Raseborg

-Raseborg was created on January 1, 2009, when the municipalities of Ekenäs, Karis and Pohja were consolidated into a single town, creating the largest Swedish-speaking-majority city of Finland in terms of population.
+Raseborg was created on January 1, 2009, when the municipalities of Ekenäs, Karis and Pojo were consolidated into a single town, creating the largest Swedish-speaking-majority city of Finland in terms of population.
 Of these, Ekenäs now serves as the administrative center of Raseborg.
 The name of the new town is based on the Raseborg Castle located in Ekenäs, or formerly in the municipality of Snappertuna.
 Historically the name of the county was also Raseborg in the 14th century.

 Raseborg covers an area of of which is water.
 The population density is Data Finland municipality/population density Raseborg.

 Raseborg is a bilingual municipality with Finnish and Swedish as its official languages.
 The population consists of Finnish speakers, Swedish speakers, and speakers of other languages.

 The coat of arms of Raseborg, introduced in 2009, is inspired by the area's grove biotope and the eight former municipalities that originally belonged to the united municipality, which are symbolized by white windflowers arranged in a circle.
 The yellow wall crown on top of the green shield in the area therefore belongs to the history of the region and its three fortresses (including the Raseborg Castle).
 In addition to the coat of arms, the town of Raseborg uses a flag and pennon based on the coat of arms.
 The coat of arms has attracted criticism for its "non-heraldic structure".

 In February 2011, Raseborg Municipality entered into a "Friendship Co-operation Agreement" with Makana Municipality in South Africa.
 The project, which is to last three years, seeks to facilitate information sharing in the fields of economic development, arts and culture, women's development, youth development, and education.